rehkad/CivicAI/README.md

 Edit `api/app.py` to add endpoints or change logic.
 The server automatically reloads when you restart the command above.
 Front-end and data-related code live under `web/` and `data/` respectively.

-The included web interface (`web/index.html`) sends messages to the FastAPI server at `http://localhost:8000/chat`.
+The included web interface (`web/index.html`) sends messages to the FastAPI server via the `/chat` endpoint on the same host.
 When the API is running, open `http://localhost:8000/` to use the chat UI.

 ### API Endpoints